 Trying to explain the inexplicable

-In Toulouse, France, the National Center for Space Studies has a department which is unique in the world; it is called the Study and Information Group on Unidentified Aerospace Phenomena.
+In Toulouse, France, the National Center for Space Studies has a department that is unique in the world; it is called the Study and Information Group on Unidentified Aerospace Phenomena.

 Created more than 40 years ago, the purpose of this little-known public service is to collect, investigate and try to explain testimonies regarding unidentified flying objects (UFOs).

 This film unveils the incredible story of this office.